Heirlooms are the highest tier of cosmetic items that players can purchase in Apex Legends. Here’s our tier list for this highly sought-after item.

 BloodHound was the second legend after Wraith to receive an heirloom of their own in the now infamous Iron Crown collection event.
 This Heirloom is basically an ax with red highlights.
 Unsurprisingly, it really goes well with BloodHound’s upbringing.

 Gibraltar received a “patu” as his Heirloom based on his Maori descent in the Fight Night Collection event.
 Respawn really went all out with this one as it literally glows in the dark and has unique inspect animation that gave homage to the Maori culture.

-Revenant recieved his Heirloom in the Genesis collection event.
+Revenant received his Heirloom in the Genesis collection event.
 Unsurprisingly, Respawn decided that a deadly-looking scythe would be a perfect fit for Revenant.
-The animation department at Respawn literally went all out with this one as it has one of the most visually appealing inspect animations of any heirlooms.
+The animation department at Respawn literally went all out with this one, as it has one of the most visually appealing inspect animations of any Heirloom.